ChristianKreuzberger/amus-ndnSIM/README.md

 amus-ndnSIM -  Adaptive Multimedia Streaming Framework for ndnSIM
 ===========

+NOTE: This version works only with ndnSIM 2.0 and the related ndn-cxx version(s).
+We are aware that at least revision a1ffbc7a256f308d0ac318f02ebba1d6fa2305f8 of ndn-cxx works with this repository.

 This is a custom version of ndnSIM 2.0, supporting Adaptive Multimedia Streaming and the BRITE extension.
 Please refer to the original [ndnSIM github repository](http://github.com/named-data/ndnSIM) for documentation about ndnSIM and ns-3.